Danny Wallace (footballer): Manchester United

-Wallace was selected twice for United in their first season in the new FA Premier League, and scored for them against Brighton & Hove Albion in a League Cup tie, but it was obvious that his days at the club were numbered, especially now that Ryan Giggs was established in the first team.
-A loan spell at Millwall followed, before he finally departed from Old Trafford on 15 October 1993 in a £250,000 move to Birmingham City.
+Wallace was selected twice for United in their first season in the new FA Premier League, and scored for them against Brighton & Hove Albion in a League Cup tie.
+A loan spell at Millwall followed.

 Birmingham City and Wycombe Wanderers

 After a series of injuries and a puzzling loss of form which meant he rarely played during his last two years at Manchester United, he was sold to Birmingham City for £250,000.
 It became obvious that the player was far from fit, and in March 1995 he made a free-transfer move to Wycombe Wanderers where he made just one substitute appearance before ending his playing career.

-England national football team
+International career

-Having been capped 14 times at under-21 level by England, Wallace was selected in the England senior squad on 29 January 1986 for a friendly against Egypt in Cairo.
+Wallace was capped by England at under-age levels, including 14 appearances for the under-21 team.
+He was selected in the England senior squad on 29 January 1986 for a friendly against Egypt in Cairo.
 He scored in a 4–0 win but was never selected for the England senior side again.
+He played in a B international in 1990.